 - Precisely what does intellectual humility and intellectual honesty look like when apologists are “preaching to the choir?”

-Unless and until these questions are raised and addressed, apologetics will not find favor in the church or the culture and frustration will continue being the “hemlock” of apologists.
-Moreover, the believing community will likely continue viewing the discipline of persuasive arguments as divisive and hurtful.
+Unless and until these questions are raised and addressed, apologetics will not find favor in the church or the secular culture and frustration and ineffectiveness will continue being the apologists’ “hemlock”.
+Moreover, the believing community will likely continue viewing the discipline of persuasive arguments as divisive or hurtful.
 The virtues must be evident to everyone (believer and nonbeliever) whenever the faith is defended.

 The hallmark verse for every Christian apologist is 1 Peter 3:15 “Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect.”
-Without sincerely revering an opponent’s argument, however distasteful it may be, the virtue of intellectual humility will not be evident.
+Without sincerely respecting and even revering an opponent’s argument, however opposing it may be, the virtue of intellectual humility will not be evident.
 Of course, apologists must genuinely entertain whether or not there is any truth value to a proposition, regardless of how absurd it may seem.
-Yet, in the moment of reflection not only will the opponent witness honest evaluation and consideration of their position, but so too will the apologist be teaching believers the value of “respect.”
-When the apologist is a sincere truth-seeker, it becomes possible to respect a position with which we ardently disagree.
+Yet, in a moment of reflection not only will an opponent witness honest evaluation and consideration of their position, but so too will the apologist be teaching believers the virtues of “gentleness” and “respect.”
+When the apologist is a sincere truth-seeker, it becomes possible to respect a position though we ardently disagree with it.

 See also my essay “Why Apologetics is Important to Your Church”.